edsoncezar16/reverse-scanner/README.md

 # Reverse Scanner

-A program that scans physical files with tables, pushes the data to a Postgres DB, and generates an excel file with the data.
+A program that scans physical files with tables and generates an excel file with the data.

 # Motivation